Common questions about Make Works

-There are lots of great platforms selling locally produced work such as The New Craftsman, Made in These Isles, Open Desk through to Etsy and Folksy - as well as many local retail spaces and pop up shops.
+There are lots of great platforms selling both locally or distributed produced work such as The New Craftsman, Made in These Isles, Open Desk through to Etsy and Folksy - as well as many local retail spaces and pop up shops.

 How it Works